Alessandro-Petitti/step-counter/README.md

 1. Ensure that the Step Counter project is uploaded and running on your M5Stack device.

-2. Place the M5Stack device securely in your pocket or attach it to your body using the provided accessories.
+2. Place the M5Stack device securely on your belt loops, preferably in the center back of your waist.

 3. Start walking or running, and the M5Stack device will count your steps using the IMU's accelerometer.

 4. You can monitor the step count on the M5Stack device's display or retrieve it programmatically for further processing.

-5. To reset the step count, press the designated button (if implemented) or restart the M5Stack device.
+5. To reset the step count, restart the M5Stack device.